vivaansinghvi07/dreamberd-interpreter/README.md

 ## TODO

-- Fix this expression: print  (f two  +  f three)????
-- Add reversing
 - Add different files exporting and importing things across ?
 - Allow escape characters in strings (currently you can't do \n)
 - Allow for empty strings (currently parsed as a string with >1 quotes)
 - Better debugging (pretty limited for the time being)
 - A much better standard library
-- Fix the problem with async functions only going once
 - Somehow, type hints cause lifetimes to be ignored.
 Why????

 ## Absent Features